-1. Method 1.
+- 1. Method 1.
 Postpone reporting the interest until the earlier of the year you cash or dispose of the bonds or the year in which they mature.
-(However, see Savings bonds traded, later.)

-Note.
-Series E bonds issued in January through November 1965 and all of 1975 matured in 2005.
-If you have used method 1, you generally must report the interest on these bonds on your 2005 return.

-2. Method 2.
+(However, see Savings bonds traded, later.) - Note.
+Series E bonds issued in 1979 matured in 2009.
+If you have used method 1, you generally must report the interest on these bonds on your 2009 return. - 2.
+Method 2.
 Choose to report the increase in redemption value as interest each year.